-If you can’t decide between a short length or a longer length dress, this is the perfect fit for you.
+Short, mid-length, and tea length dresses can come in almost all silhouette styles.
+If you can’t decide between a short length or a longer length dress, you can even go for the high-low!
 The best part about the high-low silhouette is that you can create a dramatic or subtle hemline to give you the best of both worlds. the skirt can be paired with any neckline.

-Should I Say Yes to the Dress? – If you love the option of a high-low dress and can show off those cute bridal heels, then definitely say “yes to the dress”!
-This option is flattering on almost any body type and compliments your best features.
+Should I Say Yes to the Dress? – If you love the option of showing off those cute bridal heels, then definitely say “yes to the dress”!
+These options are flattering on almost any body type and compliment your best features.

-Should I Say No to the Dress? – The high-low look is a more modern bridal option, so if you want a more traditional gown, like Ball Gown silhouette, then this is not the right dress for you.
+Should I Say No to the Dress? – A shorter dress gives a more modern, bridal feel, so if you want a more traditional look, then this is not the right dress for you.